NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 #pagebreak()
 = Methods <sec:methods>

 Simulating physical processes has traditionally been done sequentially; even during the modern age of hardware supporting parallel execution, using computers to calculate the evolution of physical phenomena has been sequential.
 Why haven't scientists just started doing things in parallel?
 Because of that pesky thing call _causality_; _the ball must go up before it can come down_.
 Because of this temporal dependence (spatial dependence has had its own workarounds such as the Barnes-Hut algorithm @Barnes1986 @Hamada2009), simulation of large-time-scale physics has thus taken a long time to execute.
-The Parareal algorithm (PA), and other parallel-in-time integration algorithms, have been developed in the last few decades #cn to specifically address this issue.
+The Parareal algorithm (PA), and other parallel-in-time integration algorithms, have been developed in the last few decades to specifically address this issue @LIONS2001661.
 // These paragraphs should be squished together, after the above gets trimmed down Many details and variations of the Parareal algorithm have been investigated to find and address issues such as stability #cn, convergence rates #cn, application to higher-order differential equations #cn.
 The main goal of this investigation is to contribute another variation: an implementation of the Parareal algorithm using methods from high-performance computing.